duckdb/duckdb-web/docs/sql/pragmas.md

 title: Pragmas
 ---

-The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine.
+The `PRAGMA` statement is an SQL extension adopted by DuckDB from SQLite. `PRAGMA` statements can be issued in a similar manner to regular SQL statements. `PRAGMA` commands may alter the internal state of the database engine, and can influence the subsequent execution or behavior of the engine. `PRAGMA` statements assigning a value can also be issued using the `SET` statement.

-## List of Supported `PRAGMA` statements
+## List of Supported `PRAGMA` Statements

 Below is a list of supported `PRAGMA` statements.